amaranth-lang/amaranth/docs/glossary.rst

   The term *application* refers to the function the circuit will perform, not to a software application.

   ASICs can be configured to be more power efficient and have better performance than an off-the-shelf general purpose integrated circuit.
-However, unlike FPGAs, ASICs cannot be reprogrammed and are expensive to produce so design and testing are critical to the success of ASIC development.
+However, unlike FPGAs, ASICs cannot be reprogrammed and are expensive to produce.
+Design and testing are critical to the success of ASIC development.

   Rather than designing and building them from the ground up, ASICs can be created by interconnecting functional components from cell libraries.
-The resulting system can then be verified via simulation.
+The resulting system can then be verified via :ref:`simulation<Simulation>`.

 .. _Bitstream generation:

  **Bitstream generation**
-  The code that configures the flash memomory or external storage device to boot the FPGA at power on.
+  The code that configures the flash memomory or external storage device to boot an FPGA at power on.

-  The final step in translating requirements into circuits on a chip, the code in the bitstream operationalises requirements into logic blocks and interconnects on the FPGA chip.
+  The final step in translating requirements into circuits on a chip, the bitstream defines the logic blocks and interconnects on the FPGA chip.

 .. _BRAM:

  **Block RAM (BRAM)**
-  Block RAM is on-chip random access memory that stores large amounts of data and is distributed evenly across a chip.
+  Block RAM is on-chip random access memory, stored evenly across a chip, to store large amounts of data.

   BRAM, sometimes called embedded RAM, doesn't need refreshing (as DRAM does) and, like SRAM, doesn't need a memory controller.
-Single-port BRAM can either read or write on the port;  dual-port BRAM supports read and write for any two addresses and both ports can read *and* write.
+Single-port BRAM can either read or write on the single port;  dual-port BRAM supports read and write for any two addresses and both ports can read *and* write.

   BRAM :ref:`FIFO<FIFO>` is used to cross clock domains or to buffer data between two interfaces.